ChristianLempa/cheat-sheets/README.md

 Hi, there! 👋

-I’m Christian, a 35 year-old tech enthusiast from Germany, and I love to inspire and educate people in IT.
+I’m Christian, a 35-year-old tech enthusiast from Germany, and I love to inspire and educate people in IT.

 This Repository **Cheat-Sheets** is my personal knowledge-base.
 Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.